LouayNasr/louaynasr.github.io/README.md

 A modern, fast, and minimal portfolio showcasing my experience as an Android developer, projects I’ve built, and technologies I work with.

-Built with performance, clarity, and maintainability in mind.

 ## 🚀 About Me